GuillaumeWaignier/kafka-apm-example/README.md

 The collector send traces inside a Kafka topic named _otlp_spans_.
 You can see this topic with AKHQ at [http://localhost:8080/ui/docker-kafka-server/topic/oltp_spans/data](http://localhost:8080/ui/docker-kafka-server/topic/oltp_spans/data).

-Then a second OpenTelemetry collector consumes the trace from Kafka and send them inside two different tools.
+Then a second OpenTelemetry collector consumes the trace from Kafka and send them inside Elasticsearch.
-* One is the [Elastic APM](https://www.elastic.co/fr/apm).
+* [Elastic APM](https://www.elastic.co/fr/apm).
 You can find the result at [http://localhost:5601/app/apm/services?rangeFrom=now-15m&rangeTo=now](http://localhost:5601/app/apm/services?rangeFrom=now-15m&rangeTo=now)
-* The other is [Jaeger](https://www.jaegertracing.io/).
-You can find the result at [http://localhost:16686/search](http://localhost:16686/search).

 # Test with simple kafka producer/consumer